holepunchto/bare-ffmpeg/README.md

 ##### `InputFormatContext.destroy()`

 Destroys the `InputFormatContext` and closes the input format.
+Automatically called when the object is managed by a `using` declaration.

 **Returns**: void